 - City of Toronto Natural Heritage System As described in Section 3.4 of the City of Toronto's Official Plan (City of Toronto, 2019), the Natural Heritage System is comprised of the following features:

 - Significant landforms and physical features;

 - Watercourses and hydrological features;

 - Valley slopes, riparian zones;

 - Terrestrial natural habitat types;

-- Significant aquatic features; and,
+- Significant aquatic features; and

-Species of concern and significant biological features that are subject to the Provincial Policy Statement.
+- Species of concern and significant biological features that are subject to the Provincial Policy Statement.

-City of Toronto Ravine and Natural Feature Protection By-law

-This By-law is enforced by the City of Toronto and protects natural features that are vulnerable to degradation due to the removal of trees, changes in grade, or lack of management (City of Toronto, 2017).
+- City of Toronto Ravine and Natural Feature Protection By-law This By-law is enforced by the City of Toronto and protects natural features that are vulnerable to degradation due to the removal of trees, changes in grade, or lack of management (City of Toronto, 2017).
 Typically, a permit would be required to conduct any work in a Ravine or Natural Feature area including removing a tree, placing fill, or altering the grade of the land (City of Toronto, 2017).
 Metrolinx as a Crown Agency of the Province of Ontario is exempt from certain municipal processes and requirements.
-In these instances, Metrolinx will engage with the municipalities to incorporate municipal requirements as a best practice, where practical, and may obtain associated permits and approvals.

-Environmentally Significant Areas

-Environmentally Significant Areas are designated by the City of Toronto and form portions of the City's Natural Heritage System and include natural heritage areas that support high species diversity, habitats for wildlife, including rare species, rare landforms and important ecological function, which require additional protection to conserve their important ecological qualities and functions (North-South Environmental Inc. et al., 2012).

-Toronto and Region Conservation Authority Terrestrial Natural Heritage System

-The Toronto and Region Conservation Authority has developed the Terrestrial Natural Heritage System to identify natural features and areas that need to be protected and expanded within their jurisdiction in order to protect ecological functions and biodiversity.
+In these instances, Metrolinx will engage with the municipalities to incorporate municipal requirements as a best practice, where practical, and may obtain associated permits and approvals. - Environmentally Significant Areas Environmentally Significant Areas are designated by the City of Toronto and form portions of the City's Natural Heritage System and include natural heritage areas that support high species diversity, habitats for wildlife, including rare species, rare landforms and important ecological function, which require additional protection to conserve their important ecological qualities and functions (North-South Environmental Inc. et al., 2012). - Toronto and Region Conservation Authority Terrestrial Natural Heritage System The Toronto and Region Conservation Authority has developed the Terrestrial Natural Heritage System to identify natural features and areas that need to be protected and expanded within their jurisdiction in order to protect ecological functions and biodiversity.
 Valley and stream corridors, wetlands, woodlands and meadows are key components of this target system.
-The Toronto and Region Conservation Authority also sets targets for improving the quality, integrity, quantity and connectivity of terrestrial natural features within the system.
+The Toronto and Region Conservation Authority also sets targets for improving the quality, integrity, quantity and connectivity of terrestrial natural features within the system. - Urban River Valley Designation This designation is provided under the Greenbelt Plan as described in Section 3.2.4 and applies to the Lower Don River Valley.

-According to the City of Toronto Interactive Map (City of Toronto, 2020a), there are no Environmentally Significant Areas within the Corktown Station Study Area, nor does the Corktown Station Study Area overlap with the City's Natural Heritage System or Ravine and Natural Feature Protection By-law Area or Toronto and Region Conservation Authority's Terrestrial Natural Heritage System and regulation limits.
+According to the City of Toronto's Interactive Map (City of Toronto, 2020a), there are no Environmentally Significant Areas within the Lower Don Bridge and Don Yard Study Area, however the Lower Don Bridge and Don Yard Early Works Project Footprint falls within the City of Toronto's Natural Heritage System (11.25 hectares), and portions fall within the Ravine and Natural Feature Protection By-law Area (0.93 hectares) and Toronto and Region Conservation Authority's regulation limits (6.16 hectares) as shown in Figure 4-1.
+The Urban River Valley designation under the Greenbelt Plan occurs along the Lower Don River to its mouth at Lake Ontario and partially within the footprint (3.23 hectares).